paulreece/Leitner-Flashcards/README.md

-# ShadowClan's Flashcards
+# Flashcards

-“ShadowClan’s Flashcards” is a web application that allows you to create and study flashcards.
+“Flashcards” is a web application that allows you to create and study flashcards.
 Users can create multiple decks and flashcards for each deck.
 Once created, users will have the opportunity to study their flashcards using the Leitner System.

 ## How to use it.